 About the Oceanside Cultural District

 The Oceanside Cultural District is home to an eclectic, emerging art scene.
-Along the Pacific Ocean with an historic and iconic pier and amphitheatre, and adjacent to Camp Pendleton, the largest Marine Corps base on the West Coast, you will find a unique place with an abundance of cultural resources.
+Along the Pacific Ocean with a historic and iconic pier and amphitheater, and adjacent to Camp Pendleton, the largest Marine Corps base on the West Coast, you will find a unique place with an abundance of cultural resources.